DataFinder: Scientific Dataset Recommendation from Natural Language Descriptions: Related Work

 \section{Related Work}

 Most work on scientific dataset recommendation uses traditional search methods, including term-based keyword search and tag search \citep{Lu2012ADS, Kunze2013DatasetR, Sansone2017DATSTD, Chapman2019DatasetSA, brickley2019google, Lhoest2021DatasetsAC}.
 In 2019, Google Research launched \emph{Dataset Search} \citep{brickley2019google}, offering access to over 2 million public datasets.
-Our work considers a subset of their search corpus --- those datasets that have been posted on Papers with Code.
+Our work considers the subset of datasets from their search corpus that have been posted on Papers with Code.

-Some work has considered other forms of dataset recommendation. \citet{Ellefi2016DatasetRF} presented a system for dataset recommendation where the query is a ``source dataset''.
-More recently, \citet{Altaf2019DatasetRV} reported a system where the user's query is a set of research papers.
-Ours is the first to study full-sentence queries for dataset search, in contrast to conventional dataset search where queries are usually 3 or fewer tokens in length \citep{Kacprzak2019CharacterisingDS}.
-The \ourname Dataset is also the first dataset to our knowledge that supports data-driven research on dataset recommendation.
+Some work has explored other forms of dataset recommendation. \citet{Ellefi2016DatasetRF} study using ``source datasets'' as a search query, while \citet{Altaf2019DatasetRV} use a set of related research papers as the user's query. \citet{farber2021recommending} are the only prior work we are aware of that explores natural language queries for dataset recommendation.
+They model this task as classification, while we operationalize it as open-domain retrieval.
+Their dataset uses abstracts and citation contexts to simulate queries, while we use realistic short queries (with an expert-annotated test set).